 - Slow arc travel speed

-- Large number of weld pass
+- A large number of weld pass

 How to Prevent Weld Distortion?